bakkot/proposal-frozen-set/README.md

 Add a new constructor whose instances are like sets, including the presence of mutating methods, except that these methods return a new object reflecting the change without changing the original.

+### `rekey`

+There's a [proposal](https://github.com/bmeck/proposal-richer-keys/tree/master/collection-rekey) to allow sets to specify how to interpret an object as a key in the set.
+If this allowed distinguishing between "use this object to query" and "use this object to mutate", which it is not currently proposed to, it would allow you to build a "freeze switch" which would cause the set to start rejecting attempts to mutate it (though it is not obvious how this could be used to prevent `.clear`).

 ## Notes

 - This discussion can be generalized to apply to maps as well as sets.
 It is less clear if it can be generalized to TypedArrays or other data types.